 Next, I secured the battery pack to the wreath with wire.

 Now we’re ready to add the bats.
-I found the bats at Dollar Tree.
-There are 4 bats per package.
-Such a steal!
+I found the bats at Dollar Tree, with four bats per package, it’s such a steal!

 Each bat has a clip on the back, which makes it super easy to attach.